timelytree/timelytree.github.io/_pages/about.md

 \--

 Amongst other things, this website hosts a collection of musings created by Nauras Jabari's brain thingy.
-Input: stimulus; output: words, work, projects, and ideas.
+Input: stimulus.
+Output: words, work, projects, and ideas.

 \--